VC – Digital Signal Processor

 The Dragonfly Delay contains the following algorithms:

-– Mono in Stereo out L/R Tap: Two taps on a mono delay time
+– Mono in Stereo out L/R Tap: Two taps on a mono delay time.

-– Mono in Stereo out Lowpass + Feedback: Two delay taps with LPF in feedback
+– Mono in Stereo out Lowpass + Feedback: Two delay taps with LPF in feedback.

-– Mono in Stereo out Highpass + Feedback: Two delay taps with HPF in feedback
+– Mono in Stereo out Highpass + Feedback: Two delay taps with HPF in feedback.

-– Stereo in Stereo out L/R Delay: Independent delay lines on Left and Right
+– Stereo in Stereo out L/R Delay: Independent delay lines on Left and Right.

-– Stereo in Stereo out Highpass + Feedback: Two delay lines with HPF in feedback
+– Stereo in Stereo out Highpass + Feedback: Two delay lines with HPF in feedback.

-– Stereo in Stereo out Lowpass + Feedback: Tow delay lines with LPF in feedback
+– Stereo in Stereo out Lowpass + Feedback: Tow delay lines with LPF in feedback.

 Grain De Folie

 Granular Synthesis uses small slices of sounds (grains) to compose new sounds from existing material.
-By combining multiple grains of differing lengths, amplitude, pitch and speed new sounds are created which are often very different from the original sound recorded in.
+By combining multiple grains of differing lengths, amplitude, pitch, and speed new sounds are created which are often very different from the original sound recorded in.
 Xenakis claims to have invented the technique and indeed his “Analogique A-B”, composed of tiny tape splices of pure tones, is credited as the first piece of granular music back in 1959.

 In the context of the Z-DSP, a block of memory is set to hold digital samples for playback: the Z-DSP has one second of memory for the audio used in processing.
-From this audio buffer the grains will sample and modify smaller section for playback.
+From this audio buffer, the grains will sample and modify smaller section for playback.
 The number of grains in the process determine how dense the overall output sounds.
 These programs have 3, 4 or 6 grains for playback.
 Each grain plays from a random point in the audio buffer and have an independent envelope controlling their duration.
 The envelope time is the “grain size” parameter in many of the programs.

 Pitch shifting in the Z-DSP uses a technique called “rotating tape head” delay lines named after pioneering tape based experiments in Germany in the 1960s.
-The tape heads mote at speeds independent of the tape playback path and two heads are crossfader to make a continuous output capable of beautiful pitched delay effects, harmonization and smooth reverbs.
+The tape heads move at speeds independent of the tape playback path and two heads are crossfaded to make a continuous output capable of beautiful pitched delay effects, harmonization, and smooth reverbs.